artemglukhov/ESP8266_XVC_TELNET/README.md

 Modified it to be able to connect staying on the local network instead of opening a new network in AP mode, and added a telnet server to read out the serial port, almost entirely from the [ESP8266WiFi Library Example](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/examples/WiFiTelnetToSerial/WiFiTelnetToSerial.ino).

+This way it is possible to program and debug through the JTAG port an FPGA/SoC from Xilinx, and have a UART connected to the computer remotely, without the need of connecting many different cables.

 # PinOut

 |NAME | PIN|